FraidOfWater/Simple-Image-Sorter/README.md

-        Added last window positions - Saves most positions and size adjustments by user - In Prefs.json Added dock view - Choose between docked and standalone image viewer- In Prefs.json, In GUI Added dock side button - Change the side the viewer uses! - In prefs, In GUI Added centering options - Determine the way images center in the viewer - In prefs, In GUI (Toggle "extra_buttons") Added scrollbar override - Disable the white scrollbar - In prefs "Force_scrollbar = False"
+        Added last window positions - Saves most positions and size adjustments by user - In Prefs.json Added dock view - Choose between docked and standalone image viewer- In Prefs.json, In GUI Added dock side button - Change the side the viewer uses! - In prefs, In GUI Added scrollbar override - Disable the white scrollbar - In prefs "Force_scrollbar = False"

         Removed squaresperpage entryfield annoying validation